m3asfour/CMSC6950_Project/README.md

     ```
     make clean
     ```
-* or delete all generated files (temporary, figures, report) except for the packages using
+* or delete all generated files (temporary, figures, report)
   ```
-  make clean_all
+  make reset
   ```

-## The report is now generated in the project's directory with a CNN model as a .h5 file
+### The report is now generated in the project's directory with a CNN model as a .h5 file